The German Shepherd Husky mix is a striking blend of German Shepherd and Siberian Husky.

-If you and your family love to spend lots of time outdoors, and want a companion who can keep up, then the athleticism of Husky Shepherd mix dogs will fit in with your lifestyle well.
+If you and your family love to spend lots of time outdoors, and want a companion who can keep up, the athleticism of Husky Shepherd mix dogs will fit in with your lifestyle.

 It’s easy to be won over though.

-Siberian Huskies and German Shepherds are two of our most popular and easy to love dog breeds.
+Siberian Huskies and German Shepherds are two of our most popular and lovable dog breeds.

-Their puppies can become smart, devoted companions who love to join in with adventures and exploring.
+Their puppies can be smart, devoted companions who love adventures and exploring.

-Because it’s so important to train them continuously and provide lots of exercise, Shepherd Husky mix dogs aren’t a wise choice for every home.
+Because it’s important to train them continuously and provide lots of exercise.
+Shepherd Husky mix dogs aren’t a wise choice for every home.

-There’s general rule that crossbreed dogs enjoy better overall health than pedigree dogs, due to the widening out of their gene pool.
+There’s a general rule that crossbreed dogs enjoy better overall health than pedigree dogs.
+This is due to the widening out of their gene pool.

-But what conditions could Husky German Shepherd mix puppies inherit from their parents?
+But what conditions could Husky German Shepherd mix puppies get from their parents?

-German Shepherds are prone to a number of hereditary and degenerative conditions exacerbated by their breeding history.
+German Shepherds are prone to various hereditary and degenerative conditions caused by their breeding history.

-When the pedigree was being created back at the beginning of the 20th century, it was common practice to “fix” desirable traits by intensive inbreeding.
+When the pedigree was being created back at the start of the 20th century, it was common to “fix” desirable traits by intensive inbreeding.

 Far more so than responsible breeders would tolerate today.